-- 1. The 12-hour lab science requirement must include a two course sequence.
+- 1. The 12-hour lab science requirement must include a two-course sequence.
 All three courses must be from Area D.2.a.
 Students not completing these requirements in their Core Curriculum must complete them with elective courses. - 2.
-Students must receive a "C" or better in all of the lower-division mathematics and computer-science courses completed to satisfy the degree requirements. - Students must complete a sequence of two courses in a foreign language, in either Supporting Courses or a combination of Area C and Supporting Courses.
-Minimum acceptable grades in the language courses are the same as minimum acceptable grades in the Core Curriculum.
+Students must receive a "C" or better in all of the lower-division mathematics and computer-science courses completed to satisfy the degree requirements.